 Vitamin D Side Effects

-While high doses of supplements can lead to toxicity, it is unlikely that consuming too much food with this vitamin can cause negative effects.
-Also, vitamin D toxicity is not caused by excessive sun exposure.
-Therefore, if you need dietary supplements, you should stick to the vitamin D dosage prescribed by your physician.
+While high doses of supplements can lead to toxicity, it is unlikely that consuming too much food with this vitamin will cause adverse effects.
+Note that vitamin D toxicity is not caused by excessive sun exposure.

 What is vitamin D good for?